kailopm/golang-cicd/README.md

-# Hello!
+# Introduction
-This is the sample project for a Golang app with a full stream CI/CD pipeline with Jenkins, Kubernetes, and many more.
+This is the sample project for a Golang app with a full-stream CI/CD pipeline using Jenkins, Kubernetes, and others.

 # Go Web Application